SEND Information Report

 Parents will have the opportunity to discuss their child’s progress with class teachers at parents evening consultations.
 The SENCO is always available on these evenings for further discussion and to support parents/carers with any concerns they may have.

+If your child has additional funding or an Education, Health & Care Plan, annual reviews are arranged so all key multi-agency staff can discuss your child’s progress.
+Parents have input into the production of SSPs / IBPs, Pupil Passports and care plans.
 Parents are expected to be involved in supporting their child’s learning; this will often be through supporting with special homework tasks or reinforcing class strategies.

 - What support will there be for my child’s overall well-being?